Scrotal Swelling in Children

 diagnosis begins with taking a medical history and asking about when the swelling

 started and how painful it is.
-A physical examination will include an examination
+A physical exam will include an exam of the belly,

 to look for signs of infection.
 The medical team may also do an ultrasound exam, which